 Hi, I’m Stephen Gollan.

-Traveling to uncharted corners of the world to get the latest travel info for your convenience.
 I have been travelling nine solid years and have been to over eighty countries, my travel expertise can create and inspire your next trip abroad.
 If you love travelling just as much as I do you’ll feel right at home.
 My experience has taken me to sipping tea in a Kabul bazaar, crossing snow covered peaks of the Nepalese Himalayas and teaching English in the Saharan country of Libya, but I tend to travel where most travellers dare not go, so if countries like Libya, Afghanistan, Congo or Pakistan are on you’re to go list then my advice can help you to travel to wherever the road takes you.
 I am still on the road discovering new places and experiencing what the world has to offer and share.

 Born and raised in Canada I developed a sense of adventure at a early age.
 At seventeen I left home for Thailand, the trip that changed my life forever.
 I Climbed to Everest base camp at nineteen, and after a stint teaching Scuba Diving in Thailand and dodging bullets in Libya as an English teacher I have consistently been on the road travelling.
 My adventures travelling have been steady for about eight years now.
 My home base is Edmonton Canada, but I like to think of the road as my home.